connexcs/docs/docs/anyedge/anyedge.md

 ### Inbound Proxy / Dispatcher / Load Balancer

-The primary use case for **AnyEdge** is to disseminate calls to a pool of SIP Servers.
-Configure the servers using the following call strategies:
+The primary use case for **AnyEdge** is to distribute calls to the SIP Servers.
+You can use the following algorithms to distribute the calls:

 + Hash over callid.
 + Hash over from uri.